Product Portfolio

 I Design the System

-Release cycles, review gates, testing protocols.
-If it didn't exist, I built it.
+Release cycles, review gates, testing protocols — if it didn't exist, I built it.
+Now I design them AI-first, with agents compressing the cycle below from ten days to a few.

 Week 1